What is a Hate Crime?

 Hate crime in any form is wrong!
 By reporting hate crime when it happens, you can help stop it happening to someone else.

 Sometimes the incident might seem too minor to bother the police with but reporting it makes a difference – to you, your friends, and the wider community.
 We know that there are more hate crimes than are reported.

 Reporting hate crime helps the police to better understand the level of hate crime in your local area, and improve the way we respond to it.
 Reporting makes a difference.

 How Can I Report a Hate Crime or Hate Incident

 If you have witnessed or been a victim of hate crime please report it:

 - Report anonymously online via True Vision, at one of our Third Party Reporting Centres, or to Lancs Police online.

-If you do not want to talk to the police or fill in the reporting forms, you can still report a hate crime by contacting Crimestoppers on 0800 555111.
+If you don't want to talk to the police or fill in reporting forms, you can still report a hate crime by contacting Crimestoppers on 0800 555111.
 You do not have to give your name and what you say is confidential.
 It's free to call Crimestoppers.